 Good training and development programs allow our employees to develop skills and knowledge that will improve job performance and enhance career development.
-Our employees are encouraged to participate in continuing professional development ("CPD") programs conducted by external parties and each employee has achieved more than 10 CPD hours in 2022 through participating in various training courses on administration, finance and accounting updates relevant to our business operations.
-As CPD programs are important for our business and our employees, we strive to provide similar or more CPD programs for our employees in 2023.
-All our Directors have attended the required sustainability training at the date of this report.
+Our employees are encouraged to participate in continuing professional development ("CPD") programs conducted by external parties and each employee has achieved more than 25 CPD hours in 2023 through participating in various training courses on administration, finance and accounting updates relevant to our business operations.
+As CPD programs are important for our business and our employees, we strive to provide similar or more CPD programs for our employees in 2024.